-4 Benefits of a Data-informed Approach to Student Recruitment
+4 Benefits of a Data-Driven Approach to Recruitment

 How well do you know the needs and interests of students in the markets where you recruit?
 How do you put that information into action at your institution?
 The truth is despite best intentions, many institutions end up taking a reactive approach to incorporating student needs and interests into their recruitment strategies and program offerings.